 - Have given prior permission to the Hiring Manager/Accredited Practitioner to review their Discovery Profile

 - Understands the confidential nature of their Discovery Profile (e.g. it is their information to own & share);

 - Is made aware of the purpose of using the Discovery Profile in the interview process; and,

-- Receives a printed copy of their Discovery Profile to take away if required.
+- Receives a printed copy of their Discovery Profile to take away if requested.

 Please note that it is assumed the hiring manager and/or the client organization have investigated the legality of their overall hiring process, including the use of the Discovery Profile as an element, with their own legal counsel.
 Insights Learning & Development nor Iridium HRD Consulting Limited is not responsible for any potential misuse of the Discovery Profile.

 The Insights Discovery profile can be used to help the hiring manager and their selection panel understand the interaction between the candidate’s preferences and their capabilities.

 A pre-requisite to this, is having a clear definition of the capabilities required for a given employment role.
 Once these capabilities have been identified, the Insights Discovery profile can be used, if effectively implemented, as a catalyst for creating probing questions.
 These questions can help the hiring manager/panel explore how:

 - The candidate expresses their natural ‘good day’ colour energy preferences in support of the capabilities required by the role